-The audit identified the dual-purpose unit, Memory Care unit, serviced apartments, staff roster, equipment requirements, established systems and processes are appropriate for providing rest home, hospital (medical and geriatric) and dementia level care.
+The audit identified the dual-purpose unit, memory care unit, serviced apartments, staff roster, equipment requirements, established systems and processes are appropriate for providing rest home, hospital (medical and geriatric) and dementia level care.
 Summerset is experienced in opening new facilities and there are clear procedures and responsibilities for the safe and smooth transition of residents into the facility.

-The improvements required by the service is around the completion of staff orientation and approval of fire evacuation scheme.
+The improvements required by the service is around the completion of staff orientation.

-Ō tatou motika | Our rights
+Ō tātou motika | Our rights